 Now, I want to caution you about this call.
 You need to make sure what you hear isn’t an idea you have hatched.
 It is just as bad to run ahead of God as it is to run behind God.
 But when you are close enough to God to hear Him speak, you need to obey.

-Acts 8:35 says, “Then Philip opened his mouth, and began at the same scripture, and preached unto him Jesus.”
+Acts 8:35 says, “Then Philip opened his mouth, and beginning at this Scripture, preached Jesus to him."

 Did you know that the Holy Spirit is very single-minded?
 He has but one cause.
-John 15:26 tells us what that is.
-Jesus said, “But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, He shall testify of Me: And ye also shall bear witness, because ye have been with Me from the beginning” (emphasis mine).
+John 15:26-27 tells us what that is.
+Jesus said, “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.
+And you also will bear witness, because you have been with Me from the beginning” (emphasis mine).

-Second Chronicles 16:9 says, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong in the behalf of them whose heart is perfect toward Him.”
+2 Chronicles 16:9 says, “For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him...”
 The Holy Spirit is preparing somebody in your office, your school, your neighborhood, or your family.
 Will you be sensitive to His cause to witness when He calls?